beakerbrowser/beaker/README.md

 npm run burnthemall
 ```

-This invokes [the mad king](http://nerdist.com/wp-content/uploads/2016/05/the-mad-king-game-of-thrones.jpg), who will torch your npm_modules, and do the full install/rebuild process for you.
+This invokes [the mad king](http://nerdist.com/wp-content/uploads/2016/05/the-mad-king-game-of-thrones.jpg), who will torch your node_modules, and do the full install/rebuild process for you.
 `npm start` should work afterwards.

 If you're doing development, `npm run watch` to have assets build automatically.